gregnz/stocks/NTNX.md

 So...
 Xi cloud services is Nutanixs first move into selling services that integrate into their software.
 What you get is the simplicity of the familiar user interface, and Xi handles the provisioning off cloud services to support your requirements.

 That sounds a bit gobbledygook!
 The first service is disaster recovery, which I believe provisions resources in Google Cloud.
-You click a few buttons in Prism, and suddenly you have robust DR across multiple data-centers, regions etc
+You click a few buttons in Prism, and suddenly you have robust DR across multiple data-centers, regions etc. The fact that its Google Cloud under the covers is invisible to you.
+Sure, you could do the same thing yourself, but ... it would take a lot of work.

+I expect Nutanix to build out capabilities in Xi Cloud for those common

 ## Numbers